xddavydenkox/LanguageAssistant/README.md

 # LanguageAssistant
-For project development needs.
-Switching application from desktop to Web.
+It's a repository to store application in order to use every necessary technology and practice.